• Skip to primary navigation

 For the seasoning:

-Preheat a lightly oiled grill or grill pan.
-Grill the vegetable pieces, for a minute or two, until cooked through and slightly charred with nice grill marks.
+• Preheat a lightly oiled grill or grill pan over medium high heat.
+You can also use a large skillet.
+Grill the vegetable slices, for about two minutes per side, until cooked through and slightly charred with nice grill marks.

-Add all remaining ingredients and gently toss everything together.
+• Add the seasoning ingredients and gently toss everything together.

 You may also like: